newtondevelop/newpay-contract-utility-ios/README.md

 ## License

-NewPay Core is available under the GPLv3 license.
+Newpay Contract Utility is available under the GPLv3 license.
 See the [LICENSE](LICENSE) file for more info.